 Taking responsibility for supporting these practitioners is extremely worthwhile because they are preserving and spreading the entire teaching of the Buddha.

-On behalf of Lama Zopa Rinpoche, we would like to offer our heartfelt gratitude to all of the kind benefactors who have been contributing to this project over the years and supporting Lama Zopa Rinpoche’s vision.
+On behalf of Lama Zopa Rinpoche, we would like to offer our heartfelt gratitude to all of the kind benefactors who contributed to this project over the years and supporting Lama Zopa Rinpoche’s vision.

-Please rejoice as this is the twenty-second year that FPMT has been offering food to the monks at Sera Je Monastery.
+Please rejoice in twenty-six years of offering food to the monks at Sera Je Monastery.